 Growing Palm Trees in Arkansas

-There are some hardy palms that can grow in Arkansas.
+It’s worth noting that there are indeed hardy palm varieties that can thrive in Arkansas’ diverse climate.
 Here is a list of cold hardy palms that can be grown there:

 - European Fan Palm Tree – Zones 7b-11 (5 to 10 F)